-It seems like every few years, a new diet grabs headlines, proclaiming itself as a weight loss panacea.
-First it was fat-free everything; oil was evil, and bagels, plain pasta, and salads with a squirt of lemon juice were all the rage.
-Next, high-protein diets hit the scene, and meat reigned supreme (but a bun on your burger was dietary suicide).
+It seems like every few years a new diet grabs headlines and calls itself a weight-loss miracle.
+First it was fat-free everything.
+Oil was evil, and bagels, plain pasta, and salads with a squirt of lemon juice were all the rage.
+Next, high-protein diets hit the scene.
+Meat reigned supreme and a bun on your burger was dietary suicide.
 Mediterranean, 40/30/30, vegan — all have had their place at the head of the table.

-But a breakthrough 2008 study in the New England Journal of Medicine provided key comparisons and offered great insight into the most popular plans.
-Researchers found that after two years, obese subjects on a low-fat diet had lost just 7 lbs. on average.
-Those on a Mediterranean diet, characterized by high levels of healthy fats, fruits, and vegetables, lost about 10 lbs., and those on a low-carb diet lost the most weight, about 12 lbs.
-Researchers also discovered that a low-fat diet conferred the fewest overall health benefits; Mediterranean diet subjects were most likely to have improvements in blood sugar levels; and low-carb followers boasted the most improvement in cholesterol levels.
+A 2008 breakthrough study in The New England Journal of Medicine provided key comparisons and offered great insight into the most popular plans.
+Researchers found that after two years, obese subjects on a low-fat diet had lost just 7 pounds on average.
+Those on a Mediterranean diet, characterized by high levels of healthy fats, fruits, and vegetables, lost about 10 pounds, and those on a low-carb diet lost the most weight, about 12 pounds.
+Researchers also found that a low-fat diet conferred the fewest overall health benefits.
+Mediterranean diet subjects were most likely to have improvements in blood sugar levels, and low-carb followers boasted the most improvement in cholesterol levels.
 However, all of the diets were successful to one extent or another, and the study failed to look at how sustainable the diets were.
 Sustainability is a critical determinant of overall success rate.

-When it comes to choosing the right plan for you, be sure to discuss all of your options with your healthcare provider.
-To help you get started, here are some of the most common plans.
+When it comes to choosing the right plan for you, be sure to discuss all of your options with your doctor.
+In order to help you get started, here are some of the most common plans.

 Cardiologist Robert C. Atkins started the low-carb craze in the 1970s.
-The Atkins diet limits carbohydrates while emphasizing protein and fats.
-Followers cycle through various phases during which they consume between 20 and 100 grams of carbohydrates a day, far fewer than the 225 to 325 grams per day recommended by the Institute of Medicine.
-The South Beach Diet is another popular low-carb weight loss program, which cardiologist Arthur Agatston created in 2003.
-Adherents are permitted to net about one-third of their daily calories from carbohydrates.
+The Atkins Diet limits carbs while emphasizing protein and fats.
+Followers cycle through phases during which they eat between 20 and 100 grams of carbohydrates a day.
+The Institute of Medicine recommends that we eat 225 to 325 grams of carbohydrates per day.

-Because many fruits and starchy vegetables are high in carbohydrates, low-carb diets typically prohibit them, along with bread, grains, beans, potatoes, and rice.
+Due to the fact that many fruits and starchy vegetables are high in carbohydrates, low-carb diets typically shun them along with bread, grains, beans, potatoes, and rice.
 Sugar is also severely restricted.
-A typical menu might include a cheese omelet cooked in butter, a “wrap” consisting up deli meat, cheese, and mustard wrapped in lettuce, or a big spinach salad topped with chicken or steak, goat cheese, mushrooms, and full-fat salad dressing.
+A typical menu might include a cheese omelet cooked in butter, a wrap consisting of deli meat, cheese, and mustard wrapped in lettuce, or a big spinach salad topped with chicken or steak, goat cheese, mushrooms, and full-fat salad dressing.

 How can you lose weight eating steak and eggs?
-The theory behind low-carb lifestyles is that a reduction in dietary carbohydrates leads to lower insulin levels, which causes the body to burn stored fat for energy.
+The theory behind low-carb diets is that a reduction in carbs leads to lower insulin levels, which causes the body to burn stored fat for energy.
 Many people will lose weight on a low-carb diet.
-At first, this is due to water loss; low-carb/high-protein foods often have a diuretic effect.
-Also, because you are eating large amounts of fat and protein, you will feel full longer.
-And as with any diet that eliminates or greatly restricts an entire food group, you’ll likely take in fewer calories.
+At first, this is due to water loss.
+Low-carb and high-protein foods often have a diuretic effect.
+Also, since you’re eating large amounts of fat and protein you will feel full longer.
+As with any diet that eliminates or greatly restricts an entire food group, you’ll likely take in fewer calories.

-That said, it can be challenging to live without fruit, grains, or sugar.
-Many people find they lack energy and their workouts suffer as a result.
-If you replace carbohydrates with protein sources that are high in saturated fat and cholesterol, you may increase your risk of heart disease and certain forms of cancer.
-Limiting fiber-rich produce and whole-grain foods can lead to constipation and other gastrointestinal problems.
-Lastly, because low-carb diets force your body into a state of ketosis—where your body burns its own fat, rather than carbohydrates, for fuel—you may struggle with symptoms such as weakness, nausea, dehydration, dizziness, and irritability.
+That said, it can be hard to live without fruit, grains, or sugar.
+Many people find they lack energy, and their workouts and daily alertness suffer as a result.
+According to the Mayo Clinic, replacing carbs with protein sources that are high in saturated fat and cholesterol may increase your risk of heart disease and certain forms of cancer.
+Limiting fiber-rich produce and whole-grain foods can lead to constipation and other digestive problems.
+Lastly, because low-carb diets force your body into a state where your body burns its own fat for fuel (ketosis), you may struggle with symptoms such as weakness, nausea, dehydration, dizziness, and irritability.

 Looking to slim down while also lowering your risk of heart attack and stroke?
-Try the American Heart Association (AHA) diet, a low-fat plan that targets elevated cholesterol, blood pressure, and body weight.
-The guidelines promote overall healthy living via clean eating and physical activity.
+The American Heart Association (AHA) diet is a low-fat plan that targets high cholesterol, blood pressure, and body weight.
+The diet promotes overall healthy living via clean eating and physical activity.
 The guidelines include:

-- 5 servings of fruits and vegetables per day
+- five servings of fruits and veggies per day

-- 2 servings of fish per week, preferably fatty fish such as salmon and tuna
+- two servings of fish per week, preferably fatty fish such as salmon and tuna

-- Reduced-fat dairy products, legumes, skinless poultry, and lean meats
+- reduced-fat dairy products, beans, skinless poultry, and lean meats

-- Fats with no more than two grams of saturated fat per tablespoon, such as liquid and tub margarine, canola, corn, safflower, and olive oils
+- fats with no more than 2 grams of saturated fat per tablespoon, such as liquid and tub margarine, and canola, corn, safflower, and olive oils

 - 30 minutes of physical activity every day